cksystemsteaching/selfie/README.md

 ![Machine code encoded in 32 bits (4 bytes) per instruction and stored contiguously in memory instruction by instruction](figures/code.png "Code")

 Machine code or just code is a sequence of *machine instructions* where each instruction is encoded in four bytes, at least in our case here.
 There are machines that use different encodings but our choice is quite common and as good as any other for our purpose.
 Four bytes are 32 bits.
 This means we could distinguish 2^32^ different instructions in four bytes, that is, around four billion different instructions.
 This is way too many!
 A computer usually distinguishes a few dozen to a few hundred and sometimes even a few thousand instructions but not more than that.
 Out of the 32 bits encoding an instruction only a few bits are therefore used to encode which instruction it actually is.
 The remaining bits encode the *parameters* and *arguments* of an instruction which are typically addresses or just integers.
 For example, there is usually an instruction that makes the machine load two integers from memory, add them, and store the result back in memory.
 We saw that before.
-There are of course similar instructions for integer subtraction, multiplication, and division.
+There are of course similar instructions for integer subtraction, multiplication, division, and remainder.
 The other thing these instructions do, and all instruction have that in common, is that they tell the machine where the next instruction in memory is.
 And that's it!
 Really!

 To get another glimpse of what machine code looks like, try: